VirgilSecurity/ionic-demo-healthcare/README.md

 - Ionic and AWS credentials

 #### Ionic credentials
-- Create and configure an [Ionic Account](https://virgil.atlassian.net/wiki/spaces/VI/pages/1079083092/Create+and+Configure+Ionic+Account).
+- Create and configure an [Ionic Account](https://virgil.atlassian.net/wiki/spaces/VI/pages/1079083092/Create+and+Configure+Ionic+Account)

 #### AWS credentials
 1. Create an [AWS account](https://portal.aws.amazon.com/billing/signup) for storing encrypted data
-2. Create an _Access Key_ for your AWS user.
+2. Create an _Access Key_ for your AWS user
 3. Create a DynamoDB table named "IonicDemoState" (any name will do as long as it matches the one in your environment config below)
 4. Set the _Primary key_ to be the `key` attribute of type `String`.
-The sort key is not needed.
+The sort key is not needed

 ## Configure and Run the Demo

-- clone the Demo application:
+- Clone the Demo application:
 ```
 git clone https://github.com/VirgilSecurity/ionic-demo-healthcare.git
 ```